-By Riley & Grey||August 11, 2023
+By Riley & Grey | Wedding Planning | August 11, 2023

 Registry Wins and Woes: Six Real Brides Reflect on Their Wedding Registry Choices

-Photo by Trần Long
+Bride and groom in front of a fountain Photo by Trần Long

 The anticipation and excitement of planning a wedding often includes the creation of a wedding registry, a curated wish list of items that will help newlyweds embark on their journey into married life.
 From the lavish to the practical, these registry selections are meant to set the stage for a couple's shared experiences and future together.
 Yet, as time marches on and years pass by, those once-cherished items can take on new significance, becoming symbols of memories, growth, and the evolution of a marriage.